Agnogh/fake-restaurant/README.md

 ### User goals ###

-- Fiding a place distant from all civilization and polution (calm and filled with tranquility)
+- Finding a place distant from all civilization and pollution (calm and filled with tranquillity)
 - Trying out the food not by any standards or specific recipes
 - Taste something different
-- Different enviroment
+- Different environment
 - Different theme

 ### Site owner goal ###

-- Provide unique experience
+- Provide a unique experience
-- Attract specific type of people (passangers on a long voyage)
+- Attract specific types of people (passengers on a long voyage)
-- Attract people that want to experience peace, calm, good food and rest from long voyage
+- Attract people who want to experience peace, calm, good food and rest from a long voyage
 - Promote business
 - Provide basic but unique food choice
 - Provide basic information on how the restaurant came to be